StephK143/Branching/README.md

 ## Git and Git Branching Cheat stylesheet

-Categories of git commands, and practice with branching.

 ### Basic commands
 * `git init` - initialize current directory with repository
 * `git add .` - add all new or changed files in current directory git index, staging them for commit